Anxiety Disorders

 Types of Anxiety Disorders

 There are different types of anxiety.
-The most common is the follow.
+The most common is the following.

 Generalized Anxiety Disorder (GAD)

-A person feels anxious on most days, worrying about lots of different things, for a period of six months or more.
+A person feels anxious most days, worrying about many different things for six months or more.

-If constant worries and fears distract a person from his day-to-day activities, or he is troubled by a persistent feeling that something bad is going to happen, this person may be suffering from generalized anxiety disorder (GAD).
+Suppose constant worries and fears distract a person from his day-to-day activities, or he is troubled by a persistent feeling that something terrible will happen.
+In that case, this person may be suffering from generalized anxiety disorder (GAD).
 People with GAD are chronic worrywarts who feel anxious nearly all of the time, though they may not even know why.

 Anxiety related to GAD often manifests in physical symptoms like chest pain, headache, tiredness, tight muscles, insomnia, stomach upset or vomiting, restlessness, and fatigue.
 Generalized anxiety can lead a person to miss school or avoid social activities.
 With generalized anxiety, worries can feel like a burden, making life feel overwhelming or out of control.